conmaol/gadelica/grammar/nouns/grammatical-dependents/specifiers/post-specifiers.md

 In the first sentence here, the (lenited) genitive masculine proper noun `Chumhail` is the (post-)specifier of the dative masculine proper noun `Fionn`, and itself has a post-specifier, the genitive feminine common noun `Féinne` ‘Fenians’.
 The second sentence is similar but `Chumail` is the (post-)specifier of a common noun `naimhdean` ‘enemies’.

-In the third and fourth sentences, `Chumail` functions the same as before but in these cases has the genitive masculine *proper* noun `Oisein` ‘Ossian’ as its own specifier.
+In the third and fourth sentences, `Chumail` functions in the same way as before but in these cases has the genitive masculine *proper* noun `Oisein` ‘Ossian’ as its own specifier.

 #### Common nouns